apalache-mc/apalache/docs/src/HOWTOs/uninterpretedTypes.md

 This HOWTO explains what uninterpreted types are in the context of Apalache's type system, outlined in [ADR002][], and where/how to use them.

 ## What are uninterpreted types?
-It is often the case, when writing specifications, that inputs (`CONSTANTS`) describe a collection of values, where the only relevant property is that all of the values are considered unique.
+It is often the case, when writing specifications, that inputs (`CONSTANTS`) describe a collection of values, where the only relevant property is that all the values are considered unique.
 For instance, [TwoPhase.tla][] defines
 ```tla
 CONSTANT RM \* The set of resource managers
 ```